 The advantages and disadvantages of the selective tendering process in construction are stated below:

-- It reduced the cost of tendering Economic use of resources.
+- It reduced the cost of tendering and the Economic use of resources.

 - Reduce tender documentation.